fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand-and-campaign.md

   - Pay-As-You-Go

 - A tenant billing mechanism should be in place for SMS consumption overages and must be in place for Pay-As-You-Go Calling Plans.
-  - Funding for usage overages is supported either with prepaid Communication Credits using a Microsoft Online Subsription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
+  - Funding for usage overages is supported either with prepaid Communication Credits using a Microsoft Online Subscription Agreement (MOSA) or with postpaid invoicing using a Microsoft Customer Agreement (MCA).
 For more information, see the article [Microsoft Calling Plan Overview](calling-plan-overview.md).

 - Administrators must have one of the following RBAC roles assigned:
   - Teams Administrator